 festivals tempts the student of comparative mythology to see in both the Hindu goddess Sakti.
-Sakti, like the Ephesian Artemis, is the goddess of fecundity. and her feasts, the 'Sakti Puja,' described by that remarkable student of Indian customs, the Abbe Dubois, are strikingly like the 'Bacchanalian' feast called the "Sacwa", celebrated at Zela, in which men and women 'passed day and night in lascivious indulgence."
-This feast is said to have been instituted by Cyrus in commemoration of his victory over the Sacac; but it was probably a national præ-Arvan feast of Anahid, and anterior to the Persian victory it was said to commemorate.
-The feast, Strabo tells us, took place "wherever there was a temple of this goddess," and he adds the significant detail, that the celebrants were "dressed in Scythian raiment "
+Sakti, like the Ephesian Artemis, is the goddess of fecundity. and her feasts, the 'Sakti Puja,' described by that remarkable student of Indian customs, the Abbe Dubois, are strikingly like the 'Bacchanalian' feast called the "Sacaa", celebrated at Zela, in which men and women 'passed day and night in lascivious indulgence."
+This feast is said to have been instituted by Cyrus in commemoration of his victory over the Sacae; but it was probably a national præ-Aryan feast of Anahid, and anterior to the Persian victory it was said to commemorate.
+The feast, Strabo tells us, took place "wherever there was a temple of this goddess," and he adds the significant detail, that the celebrants were "dressed in Scythian raiment."

-We are fortunate in possessing further details with regard to the Bactrian Analid.
+We are fortunate in possessing further details with regard to the Bactrian Anahid.
 She is invoked in the Zend-Avesta as the "High-girdled one, clad in a golden mantle.
-On thine head is a golden crown, with eight rays and an hundred stars: thou art clad in a robe of thirty otter skins, of the sort with shining fur".
-That this actually describes the statue in Bactria is almost conclusively proved by a fine coin of Demetrius 1 representing a goddess whose appearance answers almost exactly to the description here quoted; and our doubte are still further set at rest by a reference in Clement of Alexandria to a 1 statute of Anaitis at Bactria 2.
+On thine head is a golden crown, with eight rays and an hundred stars: thou art clad in a robe of thirty otter skins, of the sort with shining fur"2.
+That this actually describes the statue in Bactria is almost conclusively proved by a fine coin of Demetrius 1 representing a goddess whose appearance answers almost exactly to the description here quoted; and our doubts are still further set at rest by a reference in Clement of Alexandria to a 'statue of Anaitis at Bactria'2.

-1 Strabe, X1, 8, 4, also 6, and see what he says in 11, 16.
+1 Strabo.
+XI, 8, 4, also 6, and see what he says in 11, 16.

 Vol. II, p.
-28, "Sacred Books of the East," Darmesteter's translation.
+28. "Sacred Books of the East," Darmesteter's translation.

-Such was the great city of Bactra, stauding on the high Road between east and west, a 'meeting place of the nations'; situated in the midst of the fertile foothills of the Parapamisus, with its almost impregnable Acropolis and its famous shrine, it was a fit place for the confluence of the two civilizations.
-The modern traveller finds no remains of its ancient glories in the rambling town of modern Balkh: all traces of the old Iranian and Greek cities are hidden under a mass of mediaval Mahommedan ruius.
+Such was the great city of Bactra, standing on the high Road between east and west, a 'meeting place of the nations ': situated in the midst of the fertile foothills of the Parapamisus, with its almost impregnable Acropolis and its famous shrine, it was a fit place for the confluence of the two civilizations.
+The modern traveller finds no remains of its ancient glories in the rambling town of modern Balkh: all traces of the old Iranian and Greek cities are hidden under a mass of mediaval Mahommedan ruins3.

 It is perhaps necessary to add a few words on the identity of Bactra and Zariaspa.
-Some modern authorities still consider that the two names appears in the coin of Enthydenius figured by W. Wilson, Ariana Artiqua, Plate II.
-1. (Wilson says it is Apollo, however I)
+Some modern authorities still consider that the two names

-1 Gardner's" Coins of the Grock and Scythic, Kings of Bactria and India, in the British Muscum."
+1 Gardner's "Coins of the Greek and Scythic, Kings of Bactria and India, in the British Museum."
 Plate III.
-1. Perlaps she appears in the cein of Euthydenus figured by W. Wilson, Ariana Antiqua.
-Plate II, 1.
-(Wilson says it is Apollo, however I)

-Protropticos, Ch.
-65. He calls it Aphrodito Tannis: but his meaning sooms clear. (?
-Tannis, a corruption of Anaitis.)

-Bactris was one of the capitals of the great Hun Emperors,

-[&]quot;Bestria was one of the capitals of the great Hin Emperors, and must lave been built over by 500 a. n, with fresh materials.
-General Forrier (Carasau Journeys p.
+1. Perhaps she appears in the coin of Euthydemus figured by W. Wilson, Ariana Antiqua, Plate II, 1.
+(Wilson says it is Apollo, however !) ^a Protrepticos, Ch.
+65. He calls it Aphrodite Tanais : but his meaning seems clear. (?
+Tanais, a corruption of Anaitis.)
+3 Bactria was one of the capitals of the great Hun Emperors, and must have been built over by 500 \wedge .
+D, with fresh materials.
+General Ferrier (Caravan Journeys p.
 206) is impressed with the size of the ruins.
-But he refear to Mediaval, not ancient, vennius.
-However, he appears to have soon some insertioe bricks among thom.
-See Encycl.
-(Parts: 9th Edition) sub vence "Turkestan."
+But he refers to Mediaval, not ancient, remains.
+However, be appears to have seen some inscribed bricks among them.
+See Encycl: (Brit : 9th Edition) sub voce "Turkestan".